-The project site is in Morovis Municipio, which is within a U.S. Environmental Protection Agency (USEPA) designated attainment area.
+The project site is in Villalba Municipio, which is within a U.S. Environmental Protection Agency (USEPA) designated attainment area.
 Municipios in Nonattainment or Maintenance areas include Arecibo, Bayamon, Catano, Guaynabo, Salinas, San Juan and Toa Baja.
-Project activities include the purchase of harvest and washing equipment, irrigation system, spraying equipment and protection gear, storage and farming equipment, a walk-in cooler, construction and installation of three new greenhouses, two cisterns, construction of a fence, installation of an electric generator, and construction of a storage structure.
+Project activities include new construction of two new greenhouses and the purchase of associated equipment.
 The project is not anticipated to have a negative impact on air quality and will not increase residential density.
-Emissions associated with the proposed actions are intermittent depending on use of the emergency generator as well as being limited to the use of small construction equipment and will be well below the Federal General Conformity Rule de minimis thresholds.
+Emissions associated with the proposed actions are temporary and limited to the use of small construction equipment and will be well below the Federal General Conformity Rule de minimis thresholds.
 No further evaluation is required.
 The project is in compliance with the Clean Air Act.